Tutorial

 Why a process?

 AI agents are great at producing code, but without structure they tend to improvise.
-AIUP gives the AI a predefined chain of artifacts to produce, each one narrowing the design space for the next.
+The AI Unified Process (AIUP) gives the AI a predefined chain of artifacts to produce, each one narrowing the design space for the next.

 By the time you reach /implement, the AI already has a vision, a use case spec, an entity model, and a database schema to anchor its output — so the code it writes is grounded in your domain, not in a generic template.